knomepasi/ubuntu-community-wordpress-theme/README.md

 In the menu editing page, show CSS Classes from the screen options.
 After that, you can use the following CSS classes to change the appearance of menu items:
 	strong		Makes the text bold

+### Customizable colors and the header logo
+If you don't want to use the Ubuntu orange in your site, or want to change the logo in the header, use the WordPress Customizer under the Appearance menu.